distributeaid/toolbox/README.md

 # Change Directory into toolbox
 cd toolbox/

+**DO WE NEED THIS ANYMORE?**
 # Create a 'db' directory
 mkdir db && chmod -R +x db

 # Run this to build and bring up the containers using docker-compose
-./build-server.sh -v
+./build-server.sh
-# You only need to run the -v flag if you want to see more info.
-It is useful for the first time you run the command.
-#after that it might be unnecesarry.

 # Once the message `[info] Running FerryWeb.Endpoint with Cowboy using http://0.0.0.0:1312` appears in the log it is ready to run
-# If you feel like you have been waiting a long time for this message, create another terminal, and inside of the toolbox dir run
+# If you see "toolbox_web_1 exited with code 1", create another terminal, and inside of the toolbox dir run
 docker ps -a
-# If you see the status of toolbox_web_* was exited at some point, run
+# run
 docker start $NAME_OF_TOOLBOX_HERE

 # To stop the containers, run: